A New Year, A New Business, and A New Of Hope Of Communication

 Mahalo for reading this post.
 I hope you have a Happy and Fortuitous New Year!
 See you next time!

-*Disclaimer: This post discusses general legal issues, but does not constitute legal advice in any respect.
-No reader should act or refrain from acting based on information contained herein without seeking the advice of counsel in the relevant jurisdiction.
-Further, no tax advice is given in this post and you are urged to seek a tax attorney, accountant, and/or tax professional to help you with your tax and accounting needs.
-Hew and Bordenave a Limited Liability Law Partnership LLP expressly disclaims all liability in respect to any actions taken or not taken based on the contents of this post.
-If you are interested in an initial consultation use the Contact Us page.
-Thank you.
+DISCLAIMER: This post discusses general legal issues, but does not constitute legal advice in any respect.
+No reader should act or refrain from acting based on information contained in this post without seeking the advice of an attorney in their relevant jurisdiction.
+Hew & Bordenave, LLLP expressly disclaims all liability in respect to any actions taken or not taken based on the contents of this post.